algolia/kubernetes-hands-on/07-deployment/README.md

 ## Exercises

 1. Deploy multiple nginx.
-The image name is `nginx`, see: <https://hub.docker.com/_/nginx/>
+The image name is `nginx`, see: https://hub.docker.com/_/nginx/.
-2. Play with the scaling up/down & the deployment of new versions
+2. Play with the scaling up/down & the deployment of new versions.
 3. Do you think you can access your `deployment` of nginx from outside of Kubernetes, *without changing the manifest*?

 ## Clean up